buildsi/spliced/docs/getting_started/user-guide.rst

     $ export SPLICED_ABILAB_CACHE=/p/vast1/build/smeagle-cache

-To export a custom set of directories for separate debug files:
+To export a custom set of directories for separate debug files (see :ref:`debug-info`):

 .. code-block:: console